MK316/S2024/DLTESOL/AppDesignIntro.md

 ## Step 5: Deploying Your App (Optional)
 If you want to share your app with others, you can deploy it on platforms like Heroku or PythonAnywhere.
 Gradio provides easy-to-use deployment options to streamline this process.

+---
+[^1]: The MarianMT model is a machine translation model developed by the Marian Neural Machine Translation team.